UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

-ansible_user                 | Administrative user on instance for Ansible ansible_ssh_private_key_file | Path to private key file of administrative user repo_only                    | Only download packages from repos centos_extras_repository     | Name of the CentOS extras repository centos_sclo_rh_repository    | Name of the CentOS SCLO-RH repository
+ansible_user                 | Administrative user on instance for Ansible ansible_ssh_private_key_file | Path to private key file of administrative user repo_only                    | Only download packages from repos centos_use_vault_repos       | Configure Yum to use vault repositories on CentOS 7, so that Yoda can still be deployed on CentOS 7 even though the original repository mirrors no longer exist  (default: false).
+Enabling this parameter is meant to be permanent, so disabling it after it has been enabled has no effect.
+Backups of the original repo configurations are stored in /etc/yum.repos.d when using the vault repos is enabled. centos_extras_repository     | Name of the CentOS extras repository centos_sclo_rh_repository    | Name of the CentOS SCLO-RH repository